marsrobertson/one-life-true-self/readme.md

 2. Proof of Humanity: https://proofofhumanity.xyz - happened to create Gitcoin grant and purchased the domain till 2028

-3. System Change: https://genesis.re/book - Amazon does not let you "FREE" but you can publish to Google and then price match
+3. System Change: https://genesis.re/book - Amazon does not let you "FREE" but you can publish to Google and price match

 4. Is receiving letter from Mt Gox is sufficient to claim OG status?

 <img src="https://raw.githubusercontent.com/marsrobertson/decentralized-job-application/master/images/mt-gox-letter.jpg" width="600px">

-5. Been participating in The DAO too and managed to withdraw all my tokens befor the hack: https://ethereum.stackexchange.com/questions/4607/how-to-transfer-dao-from-myetherwallet-to-kraken-daos-transfer-method
+5. Been participating in The DAO too and managed to withdraw all my tokens [before the hack](https://ethereum.stackexchange.com/questions/4607/how-to-transfer-dao-from-myetherwallet-to-kraken-daos-transfer-method).

 6. Have one of the longest vanity Bitcoin address [`1GEnesisReVCQG641yERVQgStUvqH6S9U2`](https://bitcoin.stackexchange.com/questions/3730/what-is-the-longest-known-vanity-address-generated/72986#72986)